What Is A Root Canal?

 Do Root Canals Hurt?

-Since patients are given anesthesia, a root canal isn’t more painful than other dental procedures, like getting a filling or having a wisdom tooth removed.
+Since patients are given anesthesia, a root canal isn’t more painful than other dental procedures, like getting a dental filling or having a wisdom tooth removed.

 You may experience some soreness or numbness after the procedure, and you may experience mild discomfort for a few days.
 But your dentist can help with pain management, and in most cases, any post-procedure pain can be treated quickly and comfortably.